giuliachiola/super-blog-content/README.md

 - go to the blog local folder `content/`
 - copy all content files to the local repo `super-blog-content/`
 - commit and push to `super-blog-content` repo

+Note: a long time ago, this repository was a git submodule, but for my own sake of mind I prefer to remove it as submodule.